 - a.
-An employee may elect, at her or herhis or her option, to use accrued annual leave during PDL leave. - b.
+An employee may elect, at his or her option, to use accrued annual leave during PDL leave. - b.
 OCERS will maintain health care benefits while an employee is on PDL leave, whether it is paid or unpaid for a maximum of four months (17-1/3 weeks).
+Benefits coverage may be a.
+FMLA and CFRA leave will run concurrent with all other paid and unpaid family and medical-related leaves when determining the maximum duration of the leaves.
+However, CFRA leave does not run concurrently with PDL.

-Benefits coverage may be extended because the employee is also entitled to additional leave under other OCERS-approved leaves. - c.
+- extended because the employee is also entitled to additional leave under other OCERS-approved leaves. - c.
 If an employee exhausts all eligibility for continuation of OCERS-paid health care benefits, the employee may extend those benefits at the employee's own expense through COBRA.